-- · Individuals, firms, markets and market failure - The national and international economy
+- Individuals, firms, markets and market failure - The national and international economy - Synoptic economics which covers both macroeconomics and microeconomics.

 Assessment: Paper 1 = 33.3% Assessment: Paper 2 = 33.3% Assessment: Paper 3 = 33.3%

 As a student of Economics you will need to be interested in the economy and current affairs and researching into current issues yourself.
 A student should have an ability in Mathematics and calculation work in particular is needed.
 An ability to write in clear English is also required.
 The understanding of concepts, terminology and theory are the key to success.